Emarioo/BetterThanBatch/docs/guide/22-External libraries.md

 First, let's figure out what we are dealing with.
 When we link the final executable `test_link.exe` we have `test_link.o` which contains the `main` function, `sound.lib` which contains `Play_lib`, and `sound.dll` which contains `Play_dll`.
 These libraries were linked because the `main` function calls the play functions.
 If we didn't call any play function, the compiler would not link with the libraries because they weren't used.
 If only `Play_dll` was used then only `sound.dll` would be linked.
 I recommend commenting out the functions and testing this.

 Before we move on it is important to remember that different compilers do things differently.
 For example, you cannot link dlls to an executable using MSVC linker.
 There you have to link with a static import library.
-When compiling `btb sound.btb -o sound.dll --linker msvc`, a `sounddll.lib` file created alongside `sound.dll`.
+When compiling `btb sound.btb -o sound.dll --linker msvc`, a `sounddll.lib` file is created alongside `sound.dll`.
 Internally, the compiler will automatically link with `sounddll.lib` when using MSVC instead of `sound.dll` while with the GCC linker, `sound.dll` will be linked directly.

 ```
 // Linker command when using MSVC